 How do I submit a member application to CTTAM?

-You must first submit a on-line application through the Technology Registrations Canada website at www.technologyregistrationscanada.ca.
-You will be required to set-up an account on their website and provide information pertaining to your academics and work experience.
+You must first submit a online application through the Technology Registrations Canada website.
+You will be required to set up an account on the website and provide information pertaining to your academics and work experience.